The challenge

 We are facing serious global problems, complex challenges and diverse risks.
 It is not sufficient to confine our view to environmental aspects.
 At The Natural Step, we consequently include societal, economic, geopolitical and technological challenges and risks as well.
 It is crucial to understand the interconnections between the biggest global problems, risks and trends.
 The World Economic Forum (WEF) defines a global risk “as an uncertain event or condition that, if it occurs, can cause significant negative impact for several countries or industries within the next 10 years.”

-2018 is a challenging year.
+2023 was a challenging year.
 This year’s Global Risks Report highlights the growing strain we are placing on many of the global systems we rely on.
-It underlines the fact that we are facing systemic challenges that have intensified over the past year.
-This year’s report covers more risks than ever, but focuses in particular on four key areas: environmental degradation, cybersecurity breaches, economic strains and geopolitical tensions.
-Please see below how the global risks are interconnected.
-More information can be found here.
+It underlines the fact that we are facing systemic challenges and a deteriorating global outlook.
+This year’s report covers more risks than ever, but focuses in particular on: environmental degradation – expressed as 5 topics in the Top 10; AI-generated mis-/dis-information; cyber insecurity; societal & political polarisation; lack of economic opportunity; and geopolitical tensions.
+Please see below examples of how the global risks are interconnected.
+More information on 2024 can be found here.

 The Global Risks Landscape 2018